THOUGHT LEADERSHIP

 About the Author

-Susanne Biro is a coach to C-suite and executive level leaders.
-She is the founder of Inner Life Leadership, an app for business professionals who want to reach an unprecedented level of personal understanding and corresponding leadership (and life) success.
-Susanne is an author, executive development program designer, facilitator, Forbes & CEO Magazine contributing writer, and a TEDx and keynote speaker.
+Susanne Biro is a coach to CEOs, C-suite and executive level leaders.
+She is the founder of Inner Life Leadership, an app for business professionals who want to reach an unprecedented level of personal understanding and corresponding greater leadership (and life) success.
+Susanne is an author, executive development program designer, senior facilitator, Forbes and CEO Magazine published writer, and a TEDx and keynote speaker.

 For over two decades, Susanne has worked internationally with senior-level leaders in some of the world’s best companies.
-Whether coaching one-on-one or authoring, designing, and delivering leadership programs, her passion is the same: to help leaders reach their next level.
+Whether coaching one-on-one or authoring, designing, and delivering leadership programs, her passion is the same: to help leaders perform ever more effectively and efficiently while truly enjoying their life and leadership role.

-Susanne can be reached at 604.864.5408 or via email at susanne@susannebiro.com
+Susanne can be reached at susanne@susannebiro.com

 Our world has changed, rapidly and in unexpected ways.
 As the crisis hit, I offered and held pro bono sessions with leaders from around the world.
 And I want to continue to do what I can to help.
 As a result, I now offer hourly sessions to ensure leaders everywhere can quickly get the perspective, clarity and focus they need to lead themselves, and therefore others, well during these challenging and uncertain times.